Maximum Agreement Linear Predictors

-The experimental results in Figure \ref{Simul_11_LSP} show that the quality of normal approximation for the LSLP is somewhat better than that of the MALP.
-In particular, the LSLP consistently provides a bell-shaped distribution for $\rho=0.05$, whereas the MALP showed unsatisfactory approximation results for the same $\rho$ value with the sample sizes considered in the study.
+The experimental results in Figure \ref{Simul_11_LSP} show that the quality of normal approximation for the ELSLP is somewhat better than that of the MALP.
+In particular, the LSLP consistently provides a bell-shaped distribution for $\rho=0.05$, whereas the MALP showed unsatisfactory approximation results for the same $\rho$ value for the sample sizes considered in the study.

 This can also be observed in the histograms in Figure \ref{Simul_12_LSP}, showing consistently bell-shaped distributions, compared to the bimodal distribution observed in the MALP case with $\rho=0.05$.